insight-centre/naisc/README.md

 The Web interface will be available at `http://localhost:8080`

+Alternatively you may download a precompiled version from https://john.mccr.ae/naisc/naisc-meas-all-1.1.jar and run it wtih

+    java -jar naisc-meas-all-1.1.jar

 ## ELEXIS Interface

 The linking interface for use with ELEXIS can be started with